Last updated:

 G2 4.5/5 | Capterra 4.4/5

-However, despite it’s high pricing and hidden fees it is limited in detailed inventory, fixed assets, and consolidated projects.
+However, despite its high pricing and hidden fees it is limited in detailed inventory, fixed assets, and consolidated projects.

 Pros and cons